adjust/android_sdk/doc/web_views.md

 ```

 By completing this, you have successfully added AdjustBridge to your app and enabled the Javascript bridge to communicate
-between native adjust Android SDK and your page which will be loaded in web view.
+between adjust's native Android SDK and your page which will be loaded in web view.

-### <a id="bridge-integrate-web"></a>Integrate the AdjustBridge into your web view
+### <a id="bridge-integrate-web"></a>Integrate AdjustBridge into your web view

 In your HTML file, add references to the adjust Javascript files: